build-on-aws/content/tutorials/amazon-bedrock-lambda-image-gen-golang/index.md

 ---
-title: "Generative AI for Go Developers – Build a Serverless Image Generation Solution Using Amazon Bedrock"
-description: "This tutorial will walk you through how to use AWS CDK to deploy a Serverless Go application implemented using Amazon Bedrock and AWS Lambda, and accessed as a static website on Amazon S3 via a Amazon CloudFront domain."
+title: "Serverless Image Generation application using Generative AI on AWS"
+description: "Use Amazon Bedrock to build an image generation solution in Go and deploy it using AWS CDK."
 tags:
   - generative-ai
   - ai-ml
   - go
   - amazon-bedrock
   - serverless
-  - aws-lambda
 images:
   banner: images/website.jpg
 spaces: